BiotiQuest® Gut Health & Probiotics Blog with Martha Carlin

 Which are the best probiotic strains for male and female constipation?

-A 2020 meta-analysis of 15 controlled trials published in Clinical Nutrition, found that multi-species probiotics strains that include Bifidobacterium, Lactobacillus, and Streptococcus strains are more effective in increasing stool frequency and easing the symptoms of constipation than single-strain probiotics in both males and females.
+A 2020 meta-analysis of 15 controlled trials23 published in Clinical Nutrition, found that multi-species probiotics strains that include Bifidobacterium, Lactobacillus, and Streptococcus strains are more effective in increasing stool frequency and easing the symptoms of constipation than single-strain probiotics in both males and females.

 Here at BiotiQuest, we’ve developed a proprietary BiofluxTM Model, the first of its kind that analyzes how different bacterial strains work together and the by-products they produce.
-Carefully selected multi-species probiotics such as Lactobacillus plantarum and Bifidobacterium bifido in Ideal Immunity and Sugar Shift can cohesively work towards supporting a healthy immune system.
+Carefully selected multi-species probiotics24 such as Lactobacillus plantarum and Bifidobacterium bifido in Ideal Immunity and Sugar Shift can cohesively work towards supporting a healthy immune system.

 11